Tony Pastor’s Downtown / Gay Community Center

-Tony Pastor’s Downtown, in business from 1939 to 1967, had a mixed clientele of lesbians and tourists, some gay men, and female impersonators (a term used at the time).
+Tony Pastor’s Downtown, in business from 1939 to 1967, had a mixed clientele of lesbians and tourists, and some gay men.
+It had shows of female impersonators (a term used at the time) on Sundays.
 Raided on morals charges in 1944 for permitting lesbians to “loiter” on the premises, Pastor’s survived apparently with mob backing.
 The New York State Liquor Authority, however, revoked its liquor license in 1967 because, in the homophobic language of the agency,

 [The bar had] become disorderly in that it permitted homosexuals, degenerates and undesirables to be on the license premises and conduct themselves in an offensive and indecent manner.